Moriwaki divisors and the augmented base loci of divisors on the moduli space of curves: Proofs of the main results

 In order to prove the second statement of (ii), observe that $K_{\alpha}$ is proportional to the Cornalba-Harris divisor $(8g+4) \lambda - g \delta$ of \cite[Prop.
 4.3]{ch}.
 It follows from \cite[Prop.
 4.3, Thm.
-4.12]{ch} that $K_{\alpha}$ intersects to zero the curves constructed by Cornalba-Harris in \cite[p.
+4.12]{ch} (see also \cite[Cor.
+1.8]{yam} in positive characteristics) that $K_{\alpha}$ intersects to zero the curves constructed by Cornalba-Harris in \cite[p.
 469]{ch} \footnote{Indeed, it is easily checked, by \cite[Prop.
-4.7]{ch}, that these curves are all numerically proportional to the curve $C_0$ constructed in \cite[Lemma 4.1]{m1}.}: these are curves in $\ov H_g$ given by a family $\pi:X\to T$ of stable hyperelliptic curves over a smooth projective curve $T$ obtained as a double cover $\eta:X\to T\times \PP^1$ branched over a general curve $C\subset T\times \PP^1$ of class $(2g+2,2m)$ for some $m\geq 1$.
+4.7]{ch} (see also \cite[Thm.
+1.7]{yam} in positive characteristics), that these curves are all numerically proportional to the curve $C_0$ constructed in \cite[Lemma 4.1]{m1}.}: these are curves in $\ov H_g$ given by a family $\pi:X\to T$ of stable hyperelliptic curves over a smooth projective curve $T$ obtained as a double cover $\eta:X\to T\times \PP^1$ branched over a general curve $B\subset T\times \PP^1$ of class $(2g+2,2m)$ for some $m\geq 1$.
 As the image of $T\to \ov H_g$ passes through the general point of $\ov H_g$, it follows that the map $f_{\alpha}$ contracts the hyperelliptic locus $\ov H_g\subset \ov M_g$.
 This finishes the proof of (ii).

 Assume finally that $\alpha <\frac{3g + 8}{8g+4}$.
 Then $K_{\alpha}$ intersects negatively the Cornalba-Harris curves considered above, which therefore must belong to $\B_-(K_{\alpha})$.
 By what we said above, we deduce that $\ov{H}_g\subset \B_-(K_{\alpha})$, which proves (iii). \end{proof}